 When medical malpractice insurers are reporting profits in excess of 99% of Fortune 500 companies, perhaps reform efforts should be concentrated on reducing the number of preventable medical errors in the healthcare system, which injure and kill thousands of patients every year.
 In addition, analyzing business practices of malpractice insurers who enjoy record profitability year after year—despite claiming that there is a crisis in medical malpractice litigation requiring tort reform—is an area ripe for further congressional scrutiny.

 Not surprisingly, doctor and patient premiums continue to climb ever-higher, despite the placement of malpractice caps in many states that are purportedly designed to lower insurance premiums.

 As the government’s actions following the recent Gulf oil spill have brought the notion of tort reform back to the forefront, perhaps there can be some discussion of tort reform outside of the currently established paradigm in which medical malpractice litigation is characterized by politicians and insurance companies as a runaway problem that needs to be reformed.
 If we truly want to reform healthcare, we should look at why so many preventable errors are made in healthcare institutions and how we can reduce them and, by extension, reduce the necessity for malpractice litigation in the first place.

-If you or a loved one have been a victim of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been a victim of medical malpractice, contact an Indianapolis Medical Malpractice Attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you build your case and fight for the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.